 The final pad mode is granular mode.
 Granular is similar to sample mode, but with the additional ability to use multiple grains when playing back your sample.
 You can use granular to facilitate loop cross fading and to generate new sounds from your samples.
 In this mode, the sample is played back in small portions about 10 to 200ms in length, called grains.
 You can control the size, count, spread and playback speed of the grains.

-Granular pads support all of the same parameters as sample pads, along with the following additional parameters:
+Granular pads support all of the same parameters as sample pads, along with the parameters on the Gran tab.
+The Root Note parameter has unique behavior for granular pads.